Jonaddo/python_sandbox/machine_learning/README.md

 ![sepa_3_roc](https://user-images.githubusercontent.com/36447056/39691042-78f0063c-51dc-11e8-9fad-e0a0e254f88c.png)

-# Simulation studies overview
+# Classifier stress test overview
 The following tables shows the details results for 50 toy data-sets with 0.5% of signals (=positive class).
 The FastBDT has in average better performance than the two others in terms of AUC-ROC and AUC-PR.

 <table>
 <tr><th>Logistic regression </th><th>Random Forest </th><th>FastBDT </th></tr>